garthenweb/react-stickup/README.md

 ### StickyScrollUp

 Only Sticky to the top of the page in case it the page is scrolled up.
-When scrolled down, the content will just scroll out. `Sticky` next to the `StickyScrollUp` will stick to the bottom of it.
+When scrolled down, the content will just scroll out. `Sticky` next to the `StickyScrollUp` will stick to the bottom of it and will therefore not overlap.

-**Important**: To work properly the `StickyScrollUp` component must have a `StickyProvider` as a parent within the tree.
-All `Sticky` must be wrapped by the same instance of the `StickyProvider`as the `StickyScrollUp` component.
+**Important**: To work properly the `StickyScrollUp` component must have a `StickyProvider` as a parent within its tree.
+All `Sticky` components must be wrapped by the same instance of the `StickyProvider`as the `StickyScrollUp` component to not overlap.

-Allows to set the following properties:
+#### Properties

+**`children?: React.ReactNode | ((options: { isSticky: boolean, isNearToViewport: boolean }) => React.ReactNode)`**

-* `children?: React.ReactNode | (() => React.ReactNode)`: the child node that is rendered within the sticky container.
+The child node that is rendered within the sticky container.
+When rendered as a function it will add further information the the function which can be used e.g. to update stylings.

+**`defaultOffsetTop?: number`**

-* `defaultOffsetTop?: number`: when not initialized as the first element within the page this allows to set an offset by hand.
+When not initialized as the first element within the page (directly at the top) this allows to set an offset by hand from where the component will be sticky.
+Its planned to do this automatically in the future, but the library is not there yet.
+See #11.

+**`disabled?: boolean`**

+Allows to disable all sticky behavior.
+Use this in case you need to temporary disable the sticky behavior but you don't want to unmount it for performance reasons.

+**`disableHardwareAcceleration?: boolean`**

-* `disableHardwareAcceleration?: boolean`: By default css styles for hardware acceleration are activated.
+By default css styles for hardware acceleration (`will-change` if supported, otherwise falls back to `transform`) are activated.
 This allows to turn it off.

+**`disableResizing?: boolean`**

-* `disableResizing?: boolean`: the components will resize when the width of the window changes to adjust its height and with.
-This allows to turn it off.
+The components will resize when the width of the window changes to adjust its height and with.
+This allows to turn the resizing off.

-* `disabled?: boolean`: allows to disable all sticky behavior.
-Please note that this will not remove the created elements.
+**`stickyProps?: {}`**

-* `stickyProps?: {}`: all properties within this object are spread directly into the sticky element within the component.
+All properties within this object are spread directly into the sticky element within the component.
 This e.g. allows to add css styles by `className` or `style`.

+**`style?: React.CSSProperties`**

-* `style?: React.CSSProperties`: will be merged with generated styles of the placeholder element.
+Will be merged with generated styles of the placeholder element.
+It also allows to override generated styles.

+**`className?: string`**

-* `className?: string`: will be added to the placeholder element.
+The class name is passed directly to the placeholder element.

+#### Example

 ``` javascript
 import * as React from 'react';